mesnitu/EasyPopulate-4.0/README.md

 ### Reports

 Reports are there if you want.
 They will report (at **import**), if a book field was empty.
-In the end of import process, you'll see a table reporting all those missing fields, with a edit link to the admin products page.
+In the end of import process, you will see a table reporting all those missing fields, with a edit link to the admin products page.

 ### Defaults Names

 You can assign default names to some fields.
-If so, if a empty field as a default name assign, it will populate those fields with those names.
+If so, if a empty field in your csv file, as a default name assign, it will populate those fields with those names.
 An example, it's the author type, or the binding.
 For me 98% are writers.
 So I just care with the 2% that are not.

-> The default names are not used on export, **only on import**.
+> The default names are not (yet) used on export, **only on import**.

-On **Import**, doesn't rely on the enable / disable configuration.
+The **Import**, doesn't rely on the enable / disable configuration.
 Only on the reports and defaults fields.
 If the field is not in the file, EP4Bookx does not process it.
-After your done, you may disable this configuration options, since all your customized layouts will be listed has normal download links.
-Disabling it, will also not load the jquery used for this configuration, so probably will also increase the import / export process.
-It really depends on your server.
+After your done creating a customized layout, you may disable this fields configuration options, since all your customized layouts will be listed has normal download links.

 I've done so, cause in my personal use, there are a lot of books that actually goes to a default values, so I don't have to write then down, but mainly, because if genre or author is empty, it wont be on BookX filter.

 ### Multiple Authors and Genres